Dulluhan/Dulluhan.github.io/_posts/2016-10-30-diy-am-radio.md

 comments: true
 ---

-As part of a project course over the summer, we were tasked to build a self-powered AM radio with easy assembly.
+<p>As part of a project course over the summer, we were tasked to build a self-powered AM radio with easy assembly.
 The motivations were as follows:
 <ul>
   <li>Easy assembly allows good education material for younger children</li>
   <li>Self-powering allows for use during emergency situations</li>